Asymmetric Temperature Variations In Protoplanetary disks: I. Linear Theory, Corotating Spirals, and Ring Formation: Results

-To study the response of the disk to a stronger azimuthal temperature variation in the non-linear regime, we increase $f_{sh}$ from 0.01 to 0.1.
+In a realistic protoplanetary disk that has shadows cast by the inner disk, the temperature perturbation can reach order of unity.
+To study the response of the disk to a stronger azimuthal temperature variation, we increase $f_{sh}$ from 0.01 to 0.1.
 Based on the profiles shown in Figure \ref{fig:linearcuts} from the linear theory, the density perturbation will reach unity when $f_{sh}=0.1$.
 The resulting density perturbation at 2 orbits (at $R_p$) after adding the shadow is shown in the left panel of Figure \ref{fig:f0p9twod}, which confirms that even $f_{sh}=0.1$ is sufficient to drive spiral structures of order unity.
 For comparison, we have also run a hydrodynamical simulation with a $M_{th}$ planet in the disk, and the density perturbation is shown in the right panel of Figure \ref{fig:f0p9twod}.
 The primary and secondary spirals \citep{Zhu2015c,Bae2018,Miranda2019} are apparent in the planetary case.
 The radial profiles of density and velocity perturbations for both cases are shown in Figure \ref{fig:f0p9d}.
-Please note that the azimuthally averaged density profiles show ring structures for the shadowed case, which will be discussed in \S 5.2.
+Please note that the azimuthally averaged density profiles show ring structures for the shadowed case, which will be discussed in \S 4.4.
 Overall, the spirals in these two cases are quite similar in both morphology and amplitude.

-When we run the simulations for longer, we notice that the spirals in the shadowed case quickly become unstable and generate oscillatory spirals.
-We suspect that such instability is due to the Rossby Wave Instability \citep{lovelace99} from the density rings.
-The resulting spirals could have different pattern speeds from $\Omega_p$.
+When we run the simulations for longer (especially the $f_{sh}=0.1$ case), we notice that the rings in the shadowed case quickly become unstable and generate oscillatory spirals.
+We suspect that the density rings are subject to the Rossby Wave Instability \citep{lovelace99} and generate vortices.
+The resulting spirals from vortices could have pattern speeds different from $\Omega_p$.
 More spirals and gaps are also evident.